 Marketed as “commercial cards”, Citibank has a range of options to suit any business’s needs.
 These cards are designed with travel and entertainment in mind, as well as a few options built for business-to-business purchases.
 Citi’s cards come with fraud protection, 24/7 customer support, and ATM withdrawal.

 While Chase normally markets the credit card side of J.P.
 Morgan Chase & Co., the investment arm does actually put its branding on a corporate card.
 J.P.
 Morgan’s corporate card is targeted towards travel and entertainment purchase with the intent of streamlining a company’s expense management process.

 Also billed as a “commercial card”, Wells Fargo’s option for bigger companies includes a range of benefits.
 Notable perks include tools to optimize a business’s payment process and a single sign-on to manage cards for both the USA and Canada.

 The application process for corporate cards is usually different from how you might apply for a personal or small business credit card.
 It most cases, you’ll need to contact an issuer by phone or in person or submit an online inquiry form to begin the process.
 The issuer will then generally set you up with a consultation where your company can begin the application and customization process.

 As your organization grows, you’ll find that new credit options become available to your business.
 While these offer some distinct advantages, you’ll still want to weigh the pros and cons with your accounting team to determine whether the benefits outweigh the costs.

-If a corporate credit card seems like overkill, or if your business isn’t yet big enough to qualify for one, check out our 2018 business credit card guide to see what your other options are.
+If you think that a corporate card is a good fit for your business, take a look at some of our favorite corporate cards for businesses.
+If a corporate credit card seems like overkill, or if your business isn’t yet big enough to qualify for one, check out our favorite business credit cards to see what your options are.